 Asian markets mixed as London attack, China data in focus

-Currency traders work at the foreign exchange dealing room of the KEB Hana Bank headquarters in Seoul, South Korea, Monday, June 5, 2017.
 Asian stock markets were mixed on Monday following the London attack over the weekend and a private survey showing improvement in China's service sector.
+Stocks moved within a narrow range ahead of the week packed with political events and economic data from the United Kingdom's elections to China's export data.

 |Title